nickjj/plutus/README.md

   -h, --help  show this help message and exit
 ```

+### Ready to add items?

+There's a couple of options depending on your preference.

+#### Using your code editor

+The `plutus edit` command will open your profile in your code editor and now
+you can add them however you see fit.
+Keep in mind this file is expected to be
+sorted by date but manually inserting old items from years ago could be error
+prone so there's a separate `plutus edit --sort` command you can run to
+auto-sort the items for you.

+What I like to do is always add items at the end of the file, and I even add in
+a couple of line breaks before my new items so I know what's new with no
+confusion as I'm editing.
+Then I save the file as is when I'm done.

+The `plutus edit --sort` command auto-sorts them for you, removes empty lines
+and shows you a diff.

+#### Using Plutus

+The `plutus insert` command will start an interactive prompt with you.
+It will
+actively verify the data you enter and do its best to make adding new items
+quick and painless.

+I use this method when adding 1 item at a time.
+For multiple items I tend to
+use my code editor but it really depends on your preference.
+Both options
+exist.

 ### Filtering tips

 Filters are regular expressions.
 They help you narrow down your data on